 What you need to do instead is craft interview questions that help show you how a candidate has demonstrated their capacity in the past.
 For example, you might ask: “Tell me about a time when you faced a tight and challenging deadline.
 What did you do to get the job done?”

 Capacity is a true superpower among employees that too many people, especially those in entrepreneurial companies, overlook.
 So don’t get blinded by the resume and look deeper by seeing if this person is willing, ready, and able to take their work capacity to the next level when needed.
-Look for quick smarts, stress-resistant, endurance worker, and loves what they do.
+Look for the quick-smarts, stress-resistant, endurance worker, who loves what they do.
 If you can find someone capable of that, you’ve struck gold.
 Hire them.
-Jim Schleckser